fishermanswharff/everquote-react-lunch-and-learn/README.md

   * Step 3: Identify the minimal (but complete) representation of UI state
   * Step 4: Identify where your state should live

-# Step 2: Retreiving and displaying data
+# Step 2: Retrieving and displaying data

 1. Getting data from firebase at the appropriate time in the component lifecycle
 1. `setState()` on the component
 1. passing props from children to parents
-1. classnames

 # Step 3: Posting data through a form